amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Logarex (CZ)

 ***Logarex 27403-X Darmstadt***—The Logarax 27403-X is a late model, simplex Darmstadt with traditional Darmstadt scales on the frontside, and three $LL_n$ scales on the backside of the slide.

-![Logarex 27403-X](./figures/SlideRules/Logarex27403X/DSC00170.JPG)

 But whereas a traditional Darmstadt rule has a closed backside and cutouts at each end for reading the $LL_n$ scales, the backside of the Logarax 27403-X is open like a duplex rule and there are no cutouts with red indices.
 The black indices at each end of the frame permit reading only the $LL_1$ and $LL_3$ scales.
-But there is no way to read the $LL_2$ scale in the middle of the slide, unless one uses a ruler or a piece of paper as a makeshift index.
+But there is no way to read the $LL_2$ scale in the middle of the slide.
 The only way to use the $LL_n$ scales effectively is to flip the slide round to the front.

-This is a design blunder.
+![Logarex 27403-X](./figures/SlideRules/Logarex27403X/DSC00170.JPG)

 ![Logarex 27403-X](./figures/SlideRules/Logarex27403X/DSC00171.JPG)

+The need to flip the slide is a common trait of older Mannheim and Darmstadt rules.
+But it amounts to a design blunder on a modern duplex rule like the Logarex 27403-X.

 #### Nestler (DE)